antfu/talks/2025-10-09/src/slides.md

 <img src="/vd/chart.png" w-200 />

 <!--
-We also care about performance, this table would tell you when working on that module, how each hook and how every plugin is costing you time, and poentially find the slow plugins to optimize.
+We also care about performance.
+This table would tell you when working on that module, how each hook and how every plugin is costing you time, and potentially find the slow plugins to optimize.
 -->

 ---